-- 3 Enter the BPM (beats per minute) value you will use for the session and set the Location to 1|1|000 (so the inserted tempo event replaces the default tempo). - 4 To base the BPM value on a different note value (such as an eighth-note rather than the default quarter-note), select a note value. - 5 Click Apply to insert the new tempo event.
+- 3 To base the BPM value on a different note value (such as an eighth-note rather than the default quarter-note), select a note value in the Resolution section. - 4 Click OK.

 Using the Click Plug-In

 The Click plug-in creates an audio click during session playback.
 This works like a metronome that you can use as a tempo reference when performing and recording.